plantbreeding/BrAPI-Manuscript2/manuscript.md

 The Global Information System (GLIS) on Plant Genetic Resources for Food and Agriculture (PGRFA) of the International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA) is a web-based global entry point for users and third-party systems to access information and knowledge on scientific, technical and environmental matters to strengthen PGRFA conservation, management and utilization activities.
 The system and its portal also enable recipients of PGRFA to make available all non-confidential information on germplasm according to the provisions of the Treaty and facilitates access to the results of their research and development.

-Thanks to the adoption of Digital Object Identifiers (DOIs) to PGRFA ex situ and in situ based on the Multi-Crop Passport Descriptors (MCPD), the Portal provides access to 1,7 million PGRFA in collections conserved worldwide.
+Thanks to the adoption of Digital Object Identifiers (DOIs) to PGRFA ex situ and in situ based on the Multi-Crop Passport Descriptors (MCPD), the Portal provides access to 1.7 million PGRFA in collections conserved worldwide.
 Of these, over 1.5 million are accessible for research, training and plant breeding in the food and agriculture domain.

 The Scientific Advisory Committee of the International Treaty and the Governing Body have repeatedly welcomed efforts on interoperability among germplasm information systems.
 In this context, the GLIS Portal adopted the Breeding API (BrAPI v1) in 2022.
 Integrating the BrAPI among the GLIS content negotiators facilitates queries and the exchange of content for data management in plant breeding.
-The Portal also offers other protocols (XML, DarwinCore, JSON and JSON-LD) to increase data and metadata connectivity.In the near future, depending on the availability of resources, upgrading to BrAPI v2 is planned.
+The Portal also offers other protocols (XML, DarwinCore, JSON and JSON-LD) to increase data and metadata connectivity.
+In the near future, depending on the availability of resources, upgrading to BrAPI v2 is planned.

 #### FLORILÈGE (Gateway to French Plant Genetic Resources)